Twentieth Century Pictures: Formation

-Schenck was President of Twentieth Century, while Zanuck was named Production Chief and Goetz and Raymond Griffith served as vice-presidents.
-Their initial stars under contract were George Arliss, Constance Bennett, and Loretta Young; however the Goetz connection meant that talent could be borrowed from MGM.
-The company released its first film, The Bowery, on October 7, 1933.
+Releases

+In addition to Chuck Connors, early stories purchased were Rowland Brown's Blood Money, Ralph Graves' Born to Be Bad and Nathanael West's Miss Lonelyhearts (released as Advice to the Lovelorn).

 The company was successful from the very beginning; out of their first 18 films, only one, Born to Be Bad, was not a financial success.
 Their 1934 production, The House of Rothschild was nominated for an Academy Award for Best Picture.
 In 1935, they produced the classic film Les Misérables, from Victor Hugo's novel, which was also nominated for Best Picture.

+Merger

 In the winter of 1934, Zanuck began to negotiate with the UA board to acquire stock of the company and become a board member, but became outraged by UA's co-founder Mary Pickford's refusal to reward Twentieth Century with the company's stock, fearing it would have diluted the value of holdings by another UA stockholder and co-founder, D.W.
 Griffith.
 Schenck, who had been a UA stockholder for over ten years, resigned from United Artists in protest of the shoddy treatment of Twentieth Century, and Zanuck; thus began discussions with other distributors, which led to talks with the bankrupt Fox Studios of the Fox Film Corporation in the early spring of 1935.
 Fox Film had begun in the silent era in 1915 under founder William Fox.

-Twentieth Century Pictures of 1933 merged with Fox Studios in 1935 to form 20th Century-Fox (the hyphen was dropped half a century later in 1985 under Australian Rupert Murdoch).
+Twentieth Century Pictures merged with Fox Studios in 1935 to form 20th Century-Fox (the hyphen was dropped half a century later in 1985 under Australian Rupert Murdoch), and in 2019 was acquired by The Walt Disney Company as part of Disney's acquisition of 20th Century Fox's owner and renamed "20th Century Studios" in 2020.
 For many years, 20th Century Fox claimed to have been founded in 1915.
 For instance, it marked 1945 as its 30th anniversary.
 However, in recent years it has now claimed the 1935 merger as its founding date.